normansiboro/spring-keycloak/README.md

 7. Create some roles
 8. Create some user
 9. Create Mapping role for user
-Note: Step 5-9 can be handled by importing real-export.json file to keycloak
+* Note: Step 5-9 can be handled by importing real-export.json file to keycloak

-## Run Spring Keycloak:
+## Run Back-end apps:
 To run the project with embedded Tomcat by maven:
 ```
 cd spring-keycloak